continuedev/continue/docs/docs/setup/configuration.md

 ## Local and Offline Configuration

-This configuration leverages Ollama for all functionalities - chat, autocomplete, and embeddings - ensuring that no code is transmitted outside your machine.
+This configuration leverages Ollama for all functionalities - chat, autocomplete, and embeddings - ensuring that no code is transmitted outside your machine, allowing Continue to be run even on an air-gapped computer.

 **What You Need:**